 From its diverse culture, millennia-old history, art, literature, architecture, and fashion, Italy has so much to offer.
-Also, if you are looking for romance, Venice is its epicentre.

 Whether you are travelling to Italy for a holiday or relocating to this beautiful land, its diversity in almost every aspect of life makes everything interesting.

 But what is it like living in Italy?
 What key points should you note before travelling or relocating to the land of the once greatest army?

 Well, if you are interested in moving to Italy – whether you are looking for a temporary job or want to become an Italian citizen – I have prepared a list of crucial facts and things that will help your life here flow easily.

 From the country’s amazing food to the costs involved, let’s get into a comprehensive overview of what it’s like living in Italy.

 When relocating to a new place, the cost of living in the area is the first thing that most people will look for.
 Is it cheaper than where you are coming from, or will you need to dig deeper into your finances?
 Assessing the cost of living helps determine whether the new place is ideal for you, especially when working on a budget.